pbrdmn/brd.mn/src/cv.md

 >
 > Compono is a SAAS HR talent optimisation software platform.
 Enabling companies to hire, develop and retain talent with employee centric and data driven insights.
 >
-> * Responsible for building and maintaining engineering teams across a suite of software products
+> * Building and managing engineering teams across a suite of software products
-> * Managing the hiring, mentoring and performance reviews across teams of software engineers
+> * Hiring, mentoring and performance reviews across teams of software engineers
-> * Working with product manager to establish and monitor engineering roadmap and OKRs
+> * Working with product manager to establish and tracking roadmap and OKRs
+> * Establish and improve engineering processes, agile methodologies and performance of the software development lifecycle.

 > ### Lead Full Stack Developer at Compono
 >